-So many other travelers we’d met and folks on our Facebook page had been raving about this Aussie holiday town but my first impression was, what’s all the fuss?
+So many other travellers we’d met, and folks on our Facebook page, had been raving about this Aussie holiday town but my first impression was – what’s all the fuss?

-And prior to arriving in Coral Bay, we had just come from two of the most beautiful beaches we have seen so far on this road trip around Australia, Sandy Bay and Turquoise Bay in Exmouth, and the wonders of Karijini National Park.
+Prior to arriving in Coral Bay, we had just visited two of the most beautiful white-sand beaches we have seen on our road trip around Australia, Sandy Bay and Turquoise Bay in Exmouth, and the wonders of Karijini National Park.

 So the bar had been set at record highs!

-They say first impressions count for a lot, but I’m happy to say that on this occasion I was WRONG and it didn’t take long for Coral Bay to show us why this was one of Western Australia’s favorite holiday spots.
+It didn’t take long for Coral Bay to show us why this was one of Western Australia’s favourite holiday spots.

-Bill’s Bay is a huge, sweeping bay protected by the Ningaloo Reef making it a snorkeling and swimming paradise.
+Bill’s Bay is a huge, sweeping bay protected by the Ningaloo Reef making it a snorkelling and swimming paradise.

 The water is that calm, clear turquoise blue (much like Sandy Bay and Turquoise Bay) where large fish swim around your ankles in the shallows, we even saw a few rays close to shore.

-And it was here we would come for a morning snorkel, or we would start snorkeling at the point and let the current carry us back to Bill’s Bay.
+And it was here we would come for a morning snorkel, or we would start snorkelling at the point and let the current carry us back to Bill’s Bay.